Why everything you've heard about salt might be wrong

 .

-Indeed, as most chefs will tell you, the most common 'culinary crime' perpetrated in the kitchen is failing to add enough salt.
+Indeed, as most chefs will tell you, the most common 'culinary crime' in home kitchens is failing to add enough salt.

 .